trikos529/Cmpile/README.md

 # Cmpile
-An easier way to compile multi file projects
+An easier way to compile multi file projects in c and c++ ( in the feature more languages wil be suported )